Mark Felt: Family

 Meanwhile, Joan had become an adherent of Adi Da, who had founded a new religious movement in San Francisco called Adidam, and she was living in Santa Rosa.
-She had borne three sons– Ludi (later Will), Rob, and Nick, the latter two from another Adidam devotee whom she never married –but her parents had only met Ludi during their visit in 1974.
+She had borne three sons – Ludi (later Will), Rob, and Nick, the latter two from another Adidam devotee whom she never married – but her parents had only met Ludi during their visit in 1974.
 After Audrey's death, Felt began making yearly visits to see Joan and his grandsons, and they also came to visit him and his new girlfriend, who lived in the same apartment complex.
 In 1990 Felt permanently moved to Santa Rosa, leaving Alexandria.
 He bought a house where he lived with Joan, and took care of the boys while she worked, teaching at Sonoma State University and Santa Rosa Junior College.
 He suffered a stroke before 1999, as reported by Kessler in his book, The Bureau.
 According to Kessler's book, in the summer of 1999, Woodward showed up unexpectedly at the Santa Rosa home and took Felt to lunch.

 Joan, who was caring for her father, told Kessler that her father had greeted Woodward like an old friend.
 Their meeting appeared to be more of a celebration than an interview.
-"Woodward just showed up at the door and said he was in the area," Joan Felt was quoted as saying in Kessler's book, which was published in 2002.
-"He came in a white limousine, which parked at a schoolyard about ten blocks away.
+"Woodward just showed up at the door and said he was in the area," Joan Felt was quoted as saying in Kessler's 2002 book: "He came in a white limousine, which parked at a schoolyard about ten blocks away.
 He walked to the house.
 He asked if it was okay to have a martini with my father at lunch, and I said it would be fine."